ArmyAntSEC/GGGT/MMMT_eng_raw.md

 You will finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.

 Other characters will probably catch their breath and want to speak, but they may not.
-Raise a fist above your head and say: “Freeze".
-We now go in to act 2.
-We shall now, one by one, have a short monologue about what our characters feel.”
+Raise a fist above your head and say: “Cut".
+We now enter act 2.
+We shall now, one by one, hold a short monologue about our characters feelings.”

 #### Act 2: Monologues

-Do a monologue, no longer than 60 seconds about your own thoughts on the matter of the Tiara.
+Do a monologue, no longer than 60 seconds, about your own thoughts on the matter of the Tiara.
 When you are done nod to another player who can take over.
 When all have had their turn and all are sitting down, raise your fist again and say: “Act 3, conflict, starts now and continues for 20 minutes.”

 Lower your fist and repeat your last line: “I have decided to sell the Tiara”

 #### Act 4: The Dream Sequences

-Act 4 ends with the Viscountess A telling all to put back chairs and tables.
-While the others do this, set an alarm on yours cell phone so that it will ring 20 minutes after the start of act 5 (The day after / Resolution).
+Act 4 ends with the Viscountess A telling everyone to put back the chairs and tables.
+While others do this, set an alarm on your cell phone so that it will ring 20 minutes after the start of act 5 (The day after / Resolution).

 #### Act 5: The Day After / Resolution

 Act 5 and the entire game will end when your cell phone rings.
-It is the auction house calling to get the last OK to sell the Tiara.
-Tell them what you have decided.
+It is the auction house calling to get the final OK to sell the Tiara.
+Clearly tell them your decision.
 When the call is over, you will raise a fist above your head and say that the game is over.

 ### Voluntary accessory